xfac11/Modern_portfolio/content/en/blog/Bug Invasion.md

 The game is a third person shooter with a pistol to "kill" the bugs and a "fixer" to fix the glitches.
 I used Trello to plan the project and to manage all the tasks that needed to be done.
 With this project I wanted to tackle something new and finish in time for the jam.
 The new thing was procedural animation that I used for the bugs and player.

 ## Procedural animation
 My first step was to research procedural animation and ways of solving it.
-To lower the code and research needed I downloaded an already working inverse kinematics asset called Fast IK by [Daniel Erdmann](https://assetstore.unity.com/publishers/30624)
+To lower the code and research needed I downloaded an already working inverse kinematics asset called Fast IK by [Daniel Erdmann](https://assetstore.unity.com/publishers/30624).
+It is used to determine the motion a bone structure should make to reach a position.
+For example in games where the foot of the character is placed on top of a staircase.
+The target is determined by a ray shooting down from the foot and colliding with something, say the staircase.
+In my game the bug has 6 legs, 3 on each side.
+Each leg has a target transform that follows the body of the bug in relation to the leg.
+The foot is stuck to the ground until it reaches a max distance from the target and is then moved to the target position and is then stuck again.
+In the code this is simply checked by a boolean CanMove and is true when the max distance is reached.
+When the move is complete the CanMove boolean is set to false again.

 ## Particle system